 Second, gather all the information you can about the accident as soon as possible.
 Get the names and contact information for witnesses and identify everyone involved in the accident.
-Exchange insurance information with the other party (or parties) involved – but do not admit fault to anyone.
-It is also a good idea to use your smartphone to take as many pictures as you can at the scene.
+Exchange insurance information with the other party involved, but do not admit fault to anyone.
+It is also a good idea to use your smartphone to take as many photos as you can at the scene.

-Finally, do not sign anything or agree to any arrangements with other drivers or with insurance companies – even your own – before you speak with a motorcycle accident attorney who will represent your interests.
+Finally, do not sign anything or agree to any arrangements with other drivers or with insurance companies – even your own – before you consult with a motorcycle accident lawyer.

-If you or a family member has been injured in a motorcycle accident, you need an experienced trial lawyer to represent you.
-Burg Simpson has the experience, the resources, and the passion to help you recover the damages you deserve for your injuries and losses.
-Call one of our Denver motorcycle accident lawyers today at (303) 792-5595 or fill out our free case evaluation form right now.
+If you or a family member has been injured in a motorcycle accident, you need an experienced personal injury attorney to represent you.
+Burg Simpson has the experience, resources, and passion to help you recover the damages you deserve for your injuries and losses.
+Call one of our motorcycle accident lawyers today at (888) 895-2080 or fill out our FREE case evaluation form now.